Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Toggle the user's embed setting for DMs.
+Sets personal embed setting for DMs.

-If enabled is None, the setting will be unset and the global default will be used instead.

 If set, this is used instead of the global default to determine whether or not to use embeds.
 This is used for all commands executed in a DM with the bot.

+If enabled is left blank, the setting will be unset and the global default will be used instead.

 To see full evaluation order of embed settings, run ``[p]help embedset``.